margaretmf/margaretmf.github.io/keycreativewriting.md

 At first, Eisenhower wasn't planning on going to college until after his brother went for two years.
 Then he found out about West Point giving scholarships.
 Eisenhower wasn't sure about being a soldier.
 He decided to go and afterwards he came back wanting to be a soldier.
 He didn't know what his parents would say, but they ended up letting him.

-Eisenhower went to West Point for college to traint o be in the Army. he wa a planner of D-Day which took pace on June 6, 1944.
+Eisenhower went to West Point for college to train to be in the Army.
+He was a planner of D-Day which took pace on June 6, 1944.
 D-Day was a very successful battle.
 Eisenhower was also the thirty-fourth president of the United States.
 However, eh was forced into the presidency rather than choosing to be president.
 He served as president for two terms.
 Eisenhower died from a series of strokes on March 28, 1969.

 Many people saw Eisenhower as a great leader.
 He became such a great leader through three special qualties during the presidency and while he was in the army. he was hard-working, creative, and popular.